 What They’re Saying: “I just prefer sports where the object isn’t to kill your opponent, personally.”

-Why They’re the Worst: The Conscientious Objector isn’t out at the bar to do something as disgusting as drinking their liver to oblivion while watching two guys try to choke each other unconscious.
+Why They’re the Worst: The Conscientious Objector isn’t out at the bar to do something as disgusting as drinking their liver into oblivion while watching two guys try to choke each other unconscious.
 Instead, he’s really just looking to focus on the first half, and yell at you for showing the initiative to be comprehensive in your vices.
-The Conscientious Objector is often a boxing fan, who is keen on telling your how much the sport of MMA pales in comparison to the sweet science, which is in turn a beautiful thing to behold, as opposed to, you know, two guys just bashing each other in the face like this ultimate cage fighting business.
+The Conscientious Objector is often a boxing fan, who is keen on telling you how much the sport of MMA pales in comparison to the sweet science, which is in turn a beautiful thing to behold, as opposed to, you know, two guys just bashing each other in the face like this ultimate cage fighting business.
 Continue reading

 Busy Future Friday to kick this whole blog thing off, with a UFC on Saturday and Week 17 of the NFL Sunday.
 For those of you who don’t dig the whole sports thing, I promise not everything will go on to be sports related.
 Just the first real post today.
 And the next real post Monday.
 And a lot of posts on Fridays or Mondays after that.